Chart Color Schemes

 Heatley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.5%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.3%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.5%).
-Vocational credentials are prominent, with 38.5% of residents aged 15+ holding them - advanced diplomas at 8.6% and certificates at 29.9%.
-Educational participation is high, with 29.4% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 38.5% of residents aged 15+ holding such qualifications, including advanced diplomas (8.6%) and certificates (29.9%).

 Frequently Asked Questions - Education